MarcinGrzeszczak-Applications/Korektor-Graficzny/README.md

 # 1. Overview
-  Application to listening music with created your own equalizer profile.
+  Application designed for listening music with created your own equalizer profile.

 # 2. Detailed description of activities and features